The Sense of an Interior

 Toward the end of his book, Bachelard becomes interested in rooms as well.
 “There is consolation in knowing that one is in an atmosphere of calm, in a narrow space,” he writes, agreeing with Rilke (Proust, Woolf) that a great deal of spatial “concentration” is required for poetic production.
 He concludes that it is admirable “to make space withdraw, to put space, all space, outside, in order that meditating being free to think,” a sentiment echoed by Fuss when she writes, “Paradoxically, Proust found it necessary to suspend the senses in order to write about them.
 To think the experience of involuntary memory, Proust had to stop doing it, if only for the time it took to convert sensory impression into literary language.”

 The author is one thing, his text another.
-When Bachelard writes, earlier in The Poetics of Space, “Every great image has an unfathomable oneiric depth to which the personal past adds special color,” we are moving in the spirit of Proust’s survivor, the narrator of À la recherche, not the man himself.
+When Bachelard writes, earlier in The Poetics of Space, “Every great image has an unfathomable oneiric depth to which the personal past adds special color,” we are moving in the spirit of Proust’s survivor, the narrator of À la recherche, not the author himself.
 In the last lines of Swann’s Way, the narrator returns to the Bois de Boulogne, where “the real sky was gray,” unlike the Elysian images of his memory.
-“It is not until late in life that we really revere an image,” continues Bachelard, “when we discover that its roots plunge beyond the history that is fixed in our memories.
+Yet here is there, not locked up in a room.
+As if in response, Bachelard writes, “It is not until late in life that we really revere an image, when we discover that its roots plunge beyond the history that is fixed in our memories.
 In the realm of absolute imagination, we remain young late in life.
-But we must lose our earthly Paradise in order to actually live in it”—like the narrator in the Bois—”to experience in it the reality of its images, in the absolute sublimation that transcends all passion.”
-No matter the sky.
+But we must lose our earthly Paradise in order to actually live in it.”

 Featured image (top): Fabien Baunay